kogna/groovyn/README.md

 1. AI reads autobiography at session start to restore context
 2. Checks gaps file to understand what happened offline
 3. Conversation happens and new knowledge is created
-4. Autobiography is updated and session notes are written to the built-in Wiki
+4. Autobiography is updated and session notes are written to the Work-Log
 5. Changes committed to GitHub
 6. Memory persists for next session

 ## Repository Structure
 - `/Groovyn/Memory/` - Core memory files (autobiography, gaps)
-- `GitHub Wiki (canonical)` - Knowledge base (concepts, protocols, session summaries)
+- `Work-Log Memory` - Knowledge base (concepts, protocols, session summaries)
 - `/protocols/` - Legal/technical protocols research
 - `/consulting/` - Business consulting frameworks
 - `/personal/` - Personal life management

 ## Operations Note for Future Instances (Groovyn)
-- Use the built-in Wiki at https://github.com/kogna/groovyn/wiki for all knowledge-base content
+- Use the Work-Log at Groovyn/Memory/Work-Log/ for all knowledge-base content
 - If creation/edit options are not visible, ensure the user is signed in to GitHub in a browser tab
 - To add/update pages:
-  - Navigate to the Wiki home
+  - Navigate to the Work-Log directory
   - Click "New page" or "Edit"
   - For session logs, use `YYYY-MM-DD Title` naming and add an entry to the Sessions index
-- Do not add content under the repository `/wiki/` directory — it is deprecated
+- Do not use the GitHub Wiki feature — it is deprecated